Muslim organisations condemn tailor's killing in Udaipur, call it 'un-Islamic' | Politics

 - India

-Prominent Muslim organisations have condemned the the brutal killing of a tailor in Udaipur, calling it ''un-Islamic'' and asserting that no person has the right to take law into one's hands.
+Prominent Muslim organisations on Wednesday condemned the brutal killing of a tailor in Udaipur, calling it ''un-Islamic'' and asserting that no person has the right to take law into one's hands.

 Bodies like All India Muslim Personal Law Board (AIMPLB) and Jamiat Ulema-e-Hind issued statements condemning the murder of Kanhaiya Lal by two men who had posted videos online that claimed they were avenging an insult to Islam.